Pragya1231/quiet-hours/README.md

 Registration confirmation emails.

-Reminder emails 10 minutes before a scheduled study block starts.
+Reminder emails 10 minutes before a scheduled study block starts(check spam folder if not received).

 History Logging: MongoDB stores the history of sent emails with fields: